 You can even download the photos and edit them to match your feed or use them in different designed graphics as you see fit.
 Similar websites to Unsplash include Pexels, Pixabay, and RawPixel (which is great for more diverse images).

-If you have a bit more money to spend as a social media manager, I can’t recommend AirTable enough.
+I can’t recommend AirTable enough if you have a bit more money to spend as a social media manager.

-I started out using this tool instead of ClickUp because there was an extensive free trial, and I instantly fell in love with how easy it was to use and its interface.
+I started out using this tool instead of ClickUp because there was an extensive free trial, and I instantly fell in love with its interface and how easy it was to use.

 AirTable is essentially a project management tool filled with sheets that you can view in different formats.
 If you love using sheets of any kind (with Microsoft Excel or Google Sheets), then this is one tool that you’re going to absolutely love!